SirPlease/ZoneMod/README.md

 * Fixed Players being able to Pause/Ready-up by switching to Spec and spamming Pause at the same time.
 * Fixed Players being able to Pause after the round had ended.
 * Fixed Players being able shoot without reloading when incapacitated.
+* Fixed Weapon Changes (Spread, Clipsize, etc) sticking after Config unload.
 * Blocked the infamous Coaster Skip!

 - - - -
 ### Map Changes ###
-*Parish Map 2: The Park
+* Parish Map 2: The Park
  * Added a small Hedge to the right side of the Park, this can work in both Survivors and Infected favor.
 (Infected Mostly)
  * Added a Tree on the left side of the park to allow more spawns and LOS

 Allow a bit more spawns for Infected and LOS Spots for Survivors.